-Since 2015, when the Federal Motor Carrier Safety Administration released its rules for using electronic logging devices (ELDs), there has been a noticeable surge in the marketplace.
+Federal Motor Carrier Safety Administration (FMCSA) released its rules for using electronic logging devices (ELDs) in 2015.
+Since then, however, there has been a noticeable surge in the marketplace.

 What are ELD Devices?